AK-47-GIT/AK-47-GIT/README.md

 - 👋 Hi, I’m @AK-47-GIT
-- 👀 I’m interested in ...learning new technologies
+- 👀 I’m interested in learning the new technologies and new challenges.
-- 🌱 I’m currently learning ...selenium
+- 🌱 I’m currently working on the java selenium project
-- 💞️ I’m looking to collaborate on ...selenium
 - 📫 How to reach me ...talapalli.ashok@gmail.com

 <!---